billyPython/tc-social-network/README.md

 # social-network
 Django REST API based social network

-# you can run app from docker:
+# App dockerization:

-    - Build and create docker image: make create-social
+    - Create app and db containers: make create-social
-    - Start app: make start-social
     - Run migrations: make migrate-social

+# Bot usage:
+- python manage.py bot --data json_file_path
+- there is example data in /social_bot/data/
+- If you are using app from docker then run:
+    - make bot-social

 # Endpoints: